zalando/postgres-operator/docs/user.md

 ## Increase volume size

-PostgreSQL operator supports statefulset volume resize if you're using the operator on top of AWS.
+Postgres operator supports statefulset volume resize if you're using the operator on top of AWS.
 For that you need to change the size field of the volume description in the cluster manifest and apply the change: